BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

 - [Input-addressing derivations](@docroot@/store/derivation/outputs/input-address.md)

   This is the default for `builtins.derivation`.
-  Nix only currently supports one kind of input-addressing, so no other information is needed.
+  Bsd only currently supports one kind of input-addressing, so no other information is needed.

   `__contentAddressed = false;` may also be included, but is not needed, and will trigger the experimental feature check.